 Nevus lipomatosus presents mainly as: (1) fleshy to yellowish papules, plaques, and/or nodules with a predilection for the lower trunk of newborns and young people, or (2) a solitary lesion occurring anywhere at any age (overlapping with, and possibly identical to, skin tags).4-6 Multiple lesions may coalesce into plaques with a cerebriform surface up to 10 cm in diameter.

-Histologically, variable amounts of mature adipose ...
+Histologically, variable amounts of mature adipose tissue are ...